Stencyl/stencyl-engine/README.md

 For those who desire a more traditional workflow, the engine can be run standalone, outside of Stencyl.

 To do this, run any of the following commands from within the checked out directory to run the engine by itself using a minimal test project.
-You do not need to run the build-stencyl script.
+You do not need to run the build-stencyl script unless you wish to run a game within Stencyl.

 ```
 haxelib run nme test TestProject.nmml flash -debug